RyanM15/CS2_Project/README.md

 - April 9 log -- began writing my code today.
 Just began getting my code to accept a position from the user and trying to seperate getting stats for position player rather than pitcher and getting the seperate stats for the pitcher.
 Trying to figure out how I can use multiple stingcomps for one argument.

 - April 13 log -- kept writing the actaul code, hardcoded stats

+- April 19 log -- finished harcoding the stats, put in how to grade if all stats are greater than hall of fame average it gives player a rate of 8 (the best)